edzdez/edzdez.github.io/content/blog/notes-on-saml-and-scim.md

 +++
-title = 'Notes on SAML and SCIM' author = 'Ethan Zhang' description = 'Some notes on SAML2 and SCIM that I prepared for my manager during my internship at John Deere' date = '2024-06-11' isPost = true draft = false
+title = 'Notes on SAML and SCIM' author = 'Ethan Zhang' description = 'Some notes on SAML2 and SCIM that I prepared for my manager during my internship at John Deere.' date = '2024-06-11' isPost = true draft = false